The Final Terror: Casting

 Most of the cast of The Final Terror were inexperienced or new actors.
-Australian actress Rachel Ward was cast in the lead role of Margaret after Davis had seen a modeling portrait of her in Roth's office.
+Rachel Ward was cast in the lead role of Margaret after Davis had seen a modeling portrait of her in Roth's office.
 Akosua Busia auditioned during an open casting call on Hollywood Boulevard, and was cast in the supporting role of Vanessa; Busia, the daughter of Ghana Prime Minister Kofi Abrefa Busia, was a childhood friend of Ward, who became acquainted with her while they were studying in London, and neither were aware the other had been cast in the same film until the first day of shooting.

 In the role of Windy, Davis cast Daryl Hannah, who, like Ward, had little film experience at the time.
 Davis cast Joe Pantoliano in the role of Eggar after he entered the audition in character, impressing Davis with his commitment.
 Donna Pinder, who portrayed Mrs. Morgan, was producer Arkoff's daughter, who later married Roth.